avanthikaanand007-alt/Focus-Tracker/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [HTML, CSS, JavaScript]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [none]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [none]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS Code, Git, GitHub, Web Browser]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [not applicable]
-- Specifications: [Technical specifications]
+- Specifications: [not applicable]
-- Tools required: [List tools needed]
+- Tools required: [not applicable]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [Real time focus timer that tracks how long the user works]
-- Feature 2: [Description]
+- Feature 2: [Session feedback showing total focus duration when the user stops]
-- Feature 3: [Description]
+- Feature 3: [Random motivational quotes to encourage productivity]
-- Feature 4: [Description]
+- Feature 4: [Random focus improvement suggestions to help build better focus habits]

 ---